Posted in:

 •0.40% – From £250,000

-It’s important to understand how fees can impact your returns – the reason any of us invest, at the end of the day.
-Some providers will offer discounted fees on larger investment amounts, while others will take one clean percentage of your annual returns.
-Some will charge additional fees under the surface, while others will give them to you as one transparent figure.
+It’s important to understand how fees, including ISA charges, can impact your returns – the reason any of us invest, at the end of the day.
+Some ISA providers will offer discounted fees on larger investment amounts, while others will take one clean percentage of your annual returns.
+Some will charge additional fees under the surface, while others will give them to you as one transparent figure, which is crucial for anyone needing ISA charges explained.

-With the end of the financial year fast approaching, here is our breakdown of the different fee structures you might find for stocks and shares ISAs.
-We’ll go into how they can affect your bottom line and why ours is a cheap, efficient option.
+With the end of the financial year fast approaching, here is our breakdown of the different fee structures, including ISA charges, you might find for stocks and shares ISAs.
+We’ll go into how they can affect your bottom line and why ours is a cheap, efficient option for those concerned with ISA costs.

 Before we get started, you can find out what a stocks and shares ISA could do for your savings in just a couple of clicks.
-Before the end of the tax year, open a Moneyfarm ISA and put your savings to work.
+Before the end of the tax year, open a Moneyfarm ISA and put your savings to work, considering the ISA charges.

 Discover my perfect ISA

-There are a few common types of fee structure that you’ll come across when you get started with investing.
+When you get started investing in stocks and shares ISA, you’ll encounter a few common types of fee structures.
 They vary both in the amount they take and the impact they have on your investment style.
-Being aware of the different types is a good first step in choosing a plan that suits you.
+Being aware of the different types, including ISA charges, is a good first step in choosing a plan that suits you.

 The following is a list of the most common fee structures wealth managers use:

-Commission/trading costs – these are fees associated with the act of investing.
-So, this means you are charged a fee every time you or your investment manager takes an action, to cover any trading costs or pay for the service on a use-by-use basis.
+Commission/trading costs – These are fees associated with investing.
+This means you are charged a fee every time you or your investment manager takes action to cover trading costs or pay for the service on a use-by-use basis.
 This can add up, particularly if your account is diversified and actively managed.

-Zero commission trading – with this approach, the account and trading fees tend to be either low or 0%.
-In return, your broker will sell your trading information to market participants ahead of any trades you make.
-This can, in many cases, mean you getting a worse price.
+Zero commission trading – This approach tends to have low account and trading fees or 0%.
+In return, your broker will sell your trading information to market participants ahead of any trades you make, which can, in many cases, mean you get a worse price.

-There are a number of additional things to look out for when choosing a wealth manager.
-These include any hidden fees for trading, depositing, withdrawing, etc. The best wealth managers will charge a transparent, easy to understand fee with no nasty surprises in the small print.
+There are several additional things to look out for when choosing a wealth manager.
+These include any hidden fees for trading, depositing, withdrawing, etc. The best wealth managers charge a transparent, easy-to-understand fee with no nasty surprises in the small print.
 Make sure you do your research before going with a provider.

 The impact of fees on returns

-Something a lot of people don’t necessarily realise when they start investing is how much of an impact fees can have on returns.
-The difference between half a percentage point might not seem like a lot, but over time it can make a huge difference to the size of your savings.
+Many people don’t realise how much of an impact the ISA charges and fees can have on returns when they start investing in ISAs.
+The difference between half a percentage point might not seem like a lot, but over time, it can make a huge difference to the size of your savings.

-You might have heard of compounding interest with regard to investing.
-Well, fees work in the same way, just with the reverse impact.
+You might have heard of compounding interest in investing.
+Well, investment ISA charges and fees work in the same way, just with the reverse impact.
 As your wealth grows, the difference in percentage takes on a compounded significance and can, over the years, seriously eat into your real returns.

 How Moneyfarm’s fee structure works

 So, each ‘bucket’ is charged at a different rate.
-This means that the more you invest, the lower the real rate of fees will be for your account as a whole.
-This benefits our clients – as their accounts grow – their fees drop.
-Past £100,000, the marginal fee on every pound managed is 0.35%.
+This means that the more you invest, the lower the real fee rate will be for your account as a whole.
+This benefits our clients, as their fees drop as their accounts grow.
+Past £500,000, the marginal fee on every pound managed is 0.35%.

-Our pricing page features a widget that lays out exactly how much you’ll pay in fees depending on the amount you’re looking to invest.
-You can incrementally increase the amount invested to see the difference it makes to your total percentage.
+Our pricing page lays out the type of investment solutions available and exactly how much you’ll pay in fees depending on the amount you’re looking to invest.

 Investing with Moneyfarm gets cheaper as your wealth grows.
-We’re also fully transparent about the investment fund fees we charge – you’ll never pay more than 1.04% when you invest with us, as an absolute maximum.
-You can also get fees down to as little as 0.35%.
+We’re also fully transparent about the investment fund fees we charge – you’ll never pay more than 1.05% (0.75% fees for a £500 investment, 0.20% underlying fund fee, and 0.10% market spread fee) when you invest with us, as an absolute maximum.
+You can also get your ISA charges and fees down to as little as 0.35% with more investments.
 Included in the price, you get access to our team of investment consultants, who are on hand to discuss your investment decisions and the progress of your portfolio, as and when you need them.

 FAQ